Back to DWU AI Articles

 At the largest U.S. airports, the outstanding portfolio can exceed $10 billion in par amount.
 Los Angeles World Airports (LAWA) had $10.8 billion in outstanding airport revenue bond debt as of its 2024 authorization request, with $3 billion in additional issuance authorized through FY2028 (May 22, 2024).
 Phoenix Sky Harbor International Airport (PHX) carried $1.86 billion across senior-lien ($610 million) and junior-lien ($1,253 million) obligations as of May 2025.
 San Francisco International Airport (SFO) issued $924.7 million in Second Series Revenue Refunding Bonds in 2024 alone (May 2024).

 Managing a portfolio of this scale requires analyzing every outstanding series against current and projected interest rates, evaluating optional redemption dates, assessing the interaction between lien tiers, and timing new money and refunding issuances to optimize the airport's aggregate debt service profile.
-Failure to conduct this analysis leaves refunding opportunities unexploited and increases aggregate interest costs.
+Without this analysis, refunding opportunities may be overlooked, potentially leading to higher aggregate interest costs.

 Core Portfolio Metrics